Psycho Path: Slipping Over the Edge at Taos Ski Valley

 It takes large amounts of snow to open double black diamonds.
-The steep pitch, high winds and deep trenches between moguls have you scraping along over exposed rock unless you have at least a 50” base.
+The steep pitch, high winds and deep trenches between moguls will have you scraping along over exposed rock unless you have at least a 50” base.
 We were at 42” in Taos and many of the double blacks were closed.
-But single black ass-kickers like Inferno and Psycho Path were there for the taking and I lured Gray on to them.
+But single black ass-kickers like Inferno and Psycho Path were there for the taking, and urged Gray to jump right them.

-I got Gray onto a bumpy, steeply pitched glade called Lorelai and watched as he got himself all akimbo and went flat on his back, legs in the air, like a silent film comedian.
+After some hesitation on his part, I lured Gray onto a bumpy, steeply pitched glade called Lorelai and watched as he got himself all akimbo and went flat on his back, legs in the air, like a silent film comedian.
 But I took no pleasure in it.
 I didn’t berate him as I was wont to do in the past.

-Psychologists say that thrill-seeking behavior has always been a way for young men to win the admiration of peers and attract females.
+Psychologists say that thrill-seeking has always been a way for young men to win the admiration of peers and attract females.
 That was certainly the case when we were 17.
-But now that we had both been happily married for years, it felt sort of empty, trying to one-up each other in this way.
-But there was another guy with us whose admiration we might have wanted to win.
+But now that we’re older, it feels sort of empty, trying to one-up each other like this, not to mention dangerous.

 Gray Gets an Out

-We gave him our cell number and told him to call us on the slopes.
-He joined us at the base of chair 4 and we bombed a few runs, tearing down over headwalls and rocketing along over flats, covering 1,200 vertical feet in mere minutes.
-Jeff liked speed.
+We gave him our cell number and told him to meet us on the slopes.
+He joined us at the base of chair 4 and we bombed a few runs, tearing down headwalls and rocketing along over flats, covering 1,200 vertical feet in mere minutes.
+Jeff liked the speed.

 This gave Gray an out.
 He could bomb along with Jeff and avoid the mogul fields.
-In younger days, he would’ve received a ration of shit about this, but now I didn’t feel like harassing him.
+In younger days, he would’ve received a fair amount of grief about this, but now I didn’t feel like harassing him.

 Our Money’s Worth

-To sweeten the broth, the mountain was not at all crowded, a situation, we were told, that’s commonplace at Taos.
+To sweeten the broth, the mountain was not at all crowded, a situation, we were told, that’s common at Taos.
 The entire day we never waited in a lift line, but just skied right up to the chair and got on.
-This allowed us to get in nearly thirty runs, a huge amount of skiing, and well worth the $70 we paid for a lift ticket.
+This allowed us to get in nearly thirty runs, a huge amount of skiing, and well worth the money we paid for the lift tickets.

 The warm sunshine had given way to a cold, sharp wind that transformed the half-moistened snow into hardened kernels and scoured the steeps of their powdery cover.
 In the mogul fields every third mound had a hemisphere of ice on one side.
 There were exposed rocks that hadn’t been there earlier.
 My skis slapped and scraped as I plunged down the slope.